 If budget is not a big issue for you and you just want to get a good flash, the list of flashes to recommend is based on features they offer:

-Another flash that did not make it to the list because it is now discontinued, is the Nikon SB-800.
-If you can find it new in a local camera store or get it used, the Nikon SB-800 is a superb flash that can do almost everything SB-910 can.
+Three other flashes that did not make it to the list, because they are now discontinued, are the Nikon SB-800, SB-900, and SB-910.
+If you can find them new in a local camera store or get them used, these are superb flashes that can do almost everything SB-5000 can.

 So, which one should you buy?
 As you can see, it all depends on how much you are willing to spend and what you will be using it for.
-If you shoot corporate events and weddings, you certainly want to get SB-800, SB-910 or the Quantum Qflash.
+If you shoot corporate events and weddings, you certainly want to get the SB-5000 or the Quantum Qflash.
 You will need all the power and reliability these flashes can provide.
-If you are going to be using a flash occasionally on-camera or off-camera, then I would go either with the SB-600 or SB-700, depending on your budget.
-If you are shooting with an entry-level Nikon DSLR such as Nikon D3100/D5000 or older cameras like D40/D40x/D60/D3000 that do not have a commander mode to trigger slave flashes, then you will need to get two flashes – one that could be used as a master and one that could be used as a slave.
-You can get an SB-700 to serve as a master and a Nikon SB-600 as a slave for those situations.
+If you are going to be using a flash on-camera or off-camera and you need to trigger flashes, then I would go with the SB-700.
+If you are shooting with an entry-level Nikon DSLR such as Nikon D3500/D5600 or older cameras like D3200/D5200 that do not have a commander mode to trigger slave flashes, then you will need to get two flashes – one that could be used as a master and one that could be used as a slave.
+You can get an SB-700 to serve as a master and a used Nikon SB-600 as a slave for those situations.